DaisyParry/organise-spice-cupboard-/testing.md

 | Tier 3 | Personal data with weak or no pseudonymisation,  more sensitive commercial or government data | Access from know spaces and manged devices only, internet disabled, copy & paste function disbaled, white listed packages only |
 | Tier 4 | Very sensitive personal, commercial or government data | Access only from known dedicated secure rooms and devices, internet disabled, copy & paste function disabeled, stricter white listed packages |

+### Tier 0

+Tier 0 Environments are used to handle open information, which is legally available to the general public with no restrictions, where all generated and combined information is also suitable for open handling.

+Tier 0 applies where none of the information processed, combined or generated includes personal data, commercially sensitive data, or data which will have legal, political or reputational consequences in the event of unauthorised disclosure.

+Tier 0 environments may be used for anonymised or synthetic information generated from personal data, where one has absolute confidence in the quality of anonymisation or the privacy preserving nature of the data synthesis.
+This makes the information no longer personal data.
+This does not include pseudonymised data which can be re-identified in combination with a key or other dataset.
+This is still considered personal data.

+Note that in practice it is extremely difficult (if not impossible) to guarantee that data is truly anonymous, especially when considering the risk of the anonymised data being linked with other datasets that currently exist or may exist in the future, and the potential development of more sophisticated re-identification attacks.

+If there is not absolute confidence in the anonymous or synthetic data no longer being personal data, then the minimum tier environment this data can be processed in is Tier 2.

+Tier 0 data should be considered ready for publication.
+Although this data is open, there are still advantages to handling it through a managed data analysis infrastructure.

+Management of Tier 0 data in a visible, well ordered infrastructure provides confidence to stakeholders as to the handling of more sensitive datasets.

+Although analysis may take place on personal devices or in non-managed cloud-based analysis Environments, the data should still therefore be listed through the inventory and curatorial systems of a managed research data Environment.

+Finally, audit trails as to the handling of Tier 0 information reduce risks associated with misclassification - if data is mistakenly classified as a lower tier than it should be, we still retain information as to how it was processed during the period of misclassification.

+### Tier 1

+Tier 1 Environments are used to handle, process and generate data that is intended for eventual publication or that could be published without reputational damage.

+Information is kept private in order to give the research team a competitive advantage, not due to legal data protection requirements.

+Both the datasets and the proposed processing must otherwise meet the criteria for Tier 0.

+It may be used for pseudonymised or synthetic information generated from personal data, where one has absolute confidence that the personal data cannot be re-identified.

+It may also be used for commercial data where commercial consequences of disclosure would be no impact or very low impact, with the agreement of all parties.

+### Tier 2

+Tier 2 Environments are used to handle, combine or generate information which is not linked to identifiable personal data.

+It may be used for pseudonymised, synthetic or anonymised information generated from personal data, where we have strong, but not absolute, confidence that the personal data cannot be re-identified.
+This assessment should consider the risk of processing the data in a manner that permits personal data to be re-identified, including by combining it with other data available within the environment.

+Tier 2 Environments are also used to handle, combine or generate information which is confidential but not, in commercial or national security terms, sensitive.
+This includes commercial-in-confidence datasets or intellectual property where the legal, commercial, political and reputational consequences from disclosure are low.
+Where such consequences are not low, Tier 3 should be used.

+At Tier 2, the most significant risks are "workaround breach" and the risk of mistakenly believing data is robustly pseudonymised or anonymised, when in fact re-identification might be possible.

+### Tier 3

+Tier 3 Environments are used to handle, combine or generate personal data, excluding personal data where there is a risk that disclosure might pose a substantial threat to the personal safety, health or security of the data subjects (which would be Tier 4).

+This also includes pseudonymised, synthetic or anonymised information generated from personal data, where we have only weak confidence that the personal data cannot be re-identified.

+Tier 3 Environments are also used to handle, combine or generate information, including intellectual property, which is sensitive in commercial, legal, political, or national security terms.
+This tier anticipates the need to defend against compromise by attackers with bounded capabilities and resources.
+This may include hacktivists, single-issue pressure groups, investigative journalists, competent individual hackers and the majority of criminal individuals and groups.
+The threat profile excludes sophisticated, well-resourced and determined threat actors, such as highly capable serious organised crime groups and state actors.

+The difference between Tier 2 and Tier 3 Environments is the most significant in this model, both for researcher productivity and organisational risk.

+At Tier 3, the risk of hostile actors attempting to break into the Environment becomes significant.

+### Tier 4

+Tier 4 Environments are used to handle, combine or generate personal data where disclosure poses a substantial threat to the personal safety, health or security of the data subjects.

+This also includes handling, combining or generating datasets which are sensitive in commercial or national security terms, and are likely to be subject to attack by sophisticated, well-resourced and determined actors, such as serious organised crime groups and state actors.

+It is at Tier 4 that the risk of hostile actors penetrating the project team becomes significant.

 ## :microscope: Sensitivity Classification Process